WinjiShinji/challenge_timetrackingdashboard_mobile/README.md

-# Welcome to your Expo app 👋

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-# Frontend Mentor - Time tracking dashboard
+# Project - Mobile Time Tracking App

+## Objective Summary

+The objective of this project is to build a Front-End Mobile Time Tracking App based on the provided design template from [Frontend Mentor](https://www.frontendmentor.io).

 ![Design preview for the Time tracking dashboard coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

-## The challenge
+## Challenge

 Your challenge is to build out this dashboard and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-If you would like to practice working with JSON data, we provide a local `data.json` file for the activities.
-This means you'll be able to pull the data from there instead of using the content in the `.html` file.

-Your users should be able to:
+_Users should be able to:_

-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
+> - See hover states for all interactive elements on the page
-- Switch between viewing Daily, Weekly, and Monthly stats
+> - Switch between viewing Daily, Weekly, and Monthly stats

-Want some support on the challenge?
-[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

-### Expected behaviour

-- The text for the previous period's time should change based on the active timeframe.
+> - The text for the previous period's time should change based on the active timeframe.
 For Daily, it should read "Yesterday" e.g "Yesterday - 2hrs".
 For Weekly, it should read "Last Week" e.g. "Last Week - 32hrs".
 For monthly, it should read "Last Month" e.g. "Last Month - 19hrs".

+## Process

+- [Expo](https://expo.dev) will be used as the development environment.
+- App Routing handled through Expo's Stack component built on top of React-Navigation.
+- @react-navigation/material-top-tabs" library used for Tab navigation.
+- react-native-safe-area-context used to handle top-tabs margin insets.
+- React useContext used to manage state persistance through the application.